Student Records (FERPA Compliance)

 - Graduation Verification — Official letter verifying the graduation date.
 (Diplomas are unique records, and no copies are made.
 The only record available is the graduation verification.)

-- Other Records from the Student Cumulative File — Enrollment and withdrawal information; activities; attendance; test results; discipline records; health and medical records; psychological records (restricted access); child abuse/neglect referrals; work permits; food service applications; and emergency contact information.
+- Other Records from the Student Cumulative File — Enrollment and withdrawal information; activities; attendance; test results; discipline records; health and medical records.

 Student Records Requests